sunjianxin/Deep-prefetching-renderer/README.md

 # Inference

 The input is the parameter of the POV of interest and the output is the predicted microblock indices for prefetching.
 The inferencing is done using TorchLib under C++ environment with optimized performance for interactive visualization.

-# Demo
-The detailed results can be visited from the demo video on Youtube from [here](https://youtu.be/SBPq6zV1LUQ),